spindro/myPage/content/home/about.md

 # Biography

 I am a student of Artificial Intelligence and Robotics at the Sapienza University of Rome.
-I'm also an intern at the Alcor Lab, whose research focuses on Vision, Perception and Learning for Robotics.
+I am also an intern at the Alcor Lab, whose research focuses on Vision, Perception and Learning for Robotics.
-SLAM is the research field that I'm in love.
-AR and VR, Robotics, autonomous vehicles and drones, it has so many application that will certainly shape the future!
+My main interest is SLAM with all its application: AR and VR, Robotics, autonomous vehicles and drones.It will certainly shape the future!